JackXueIndiana/ADLSG2-with-Private-Link-Databricks-Power-BI/README.md

 To convience to the addmin, we use Azure Bastion (preview), which created a public IP address, named onbpocvnet-ip and a subnet 172.17.1.0/24.
 When the Bastion host is installed, you can access this VM from VM's Operation in Azure Portal.

 ## Azure Data Lake Storage Gen 2
 We create this ADLSG2 with private link.
-Pay attention here:
+Pay attention here.

 | FQDN                             | Private IP |
 | ---------------------------------|:-----------|
 | onbpoclake.blob.core.windows.net | 172.17.0.5 |